Skip to main content

 Is the solution to raise prices?

-Sometimes, but often the first step is to see where labour is going.
+Sometimes, but often the first step is to see where labor is going.
 Payroll leakage, overtime, and jobs that run over estimate can be fixed before you touch pricing.
 Then you know your true cost before you set price.

 What's the fastest way to improve profit without adding revenue?